eddclandestino/eddclandestino/README.md

 #### Background

 Eight years in the music industry before going full-stack.
-Most recently Artist Relations PM and Label Manager at Rimas Entertainment / Sonar Music, working with CrisMJ, Hades66, Slayter, and Ankhal.
+Most recently Artist Relations PM and Label Manager at Rimas Entertainment / Sonar Music, working with CrisMJ, Hades66, Slayter, Ankhal, and among many others.
 Earlier roles at Defected Records (London) and Exhale Music (Belgium).

 #### Open to